Lionel Blair: Career

+Blair continued to work as an actor, having filmed an episode of BBC One's medical soap opera Doctors in 2014.
+In 2017, Blair was one of the celebrities appearing in the second series of the BBC reality series The Real Marigold Hotel.
+In 2018, he joined 26 other celebrities to perform "Rock with Rudolph", recorded in aid of Great Ormond Street Hospital.

 Personal life

 Blair married Susan Davis at Kensington Register Office on 21 March 1967, with Bernie Winters as best man.
 They had three children and three grandchildren and celebrated their 50th wedding anniversary on 21 March 2017.
 The couple lived in Banstead, Surrey.